dcorre/gmadet/docs/machine_learning.rst

     sudo docker run -v $(pwd)/gmadet/:/home/newuser/gmadet/ --rm -it gmadet:1.0

-If the command $(pwd) does not work on your computer, just write the whole to the gmadet/gmadet/ repository on your computer.
+If the command $(pwd) does not work on your computer, just write the whole path to the gmadet/ repository on your computer.
+Once inside the docker, the first thing to do is to install gmadet, by typing python setup.py install.
+This must be done each time as it is not saved hen exiting the docker image.

 Define test images
 ^^^^^^^^^^^^^^^^^^